opensafely-core/ehrql/docs/tutorial/quiz/index.md

 2: Create a patient series containing the date of each patient's earliest structured education programme referral.
 (Use the `referral_code` codelist.)

 3: Create a boolean patient series indicating whether the date of each patient's earliest diabetes diagnosis was between 1st April 2023 and 31st March 2024.
-If the patient does not have a diagnosis, the value for in this series should be `False`.
+If the patient does not have a diagnosis, the value in this series should be `False`.

 4: Create a patient series indicating the number of months between a patient's earliest diagnosis and their earliest referral.